BoevaLab/CIMP_etiology_oncogenic_transformation/README.md

 - directory = files can be downloaded from the UCSC Xena data portal, under the sections "gene expression RNAseq - HTSeq - Counts" for all analyzed cancer types.
 For example, the file for ACC is [this file](https://xenabrowser.net/datapages/?dataset=TCGA-ACC.htseq_counts.tsv&host=https%3A%2F%2Fgdc.xenahubs.net&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443).
 - file_clust = the folder where the cluster memberships generated with `Deciphering_CIMP_Analysis.ipynb` are saved.

+##### UPDATE AFTER REVIEW: EASE score (inspired from DAVID) analysis
+To use the updated versions of the GO Biological Processes and Kegg databases in the gene set enrichment analysis, the EASE score used in the DAVID method[DAVID] was reimplemented in the `DAVID_analysis.ipynb` file.

+What data to download to replace the placeholders:
+- meth_dir: path to the folder where you saved your preprocessed methylation data.
+- kegg_file: path to the MSigDB `.gmt` file for the Kegg pathways downloaded from https://www.gsea-msigdb.org/gsea/downloads.jsp#msigdb (file `c2.cp.kegg.v7.4.symbols.gmt`).
+- GOBP_file: path to the MSigDB `.gmt` file for the Gene Ontology Biological Processes pathways downloaded from https://www.gsea-msigdb.org/gsea/downloads.jsp#msigdb (file `c5.go.bp.v7.4.symbols.gmt`).
+- diff_gex_offgene_dir: path to the folder with the official gene codes for genes that correspond to "potential downstream events" (cf `Deciphering_CIMP_Analysis.ipynb` documentation).
+- downstream_gene_path_dir: path to the folder to save the results of the analysis.

+#### UPDATE AFTER REVIEW: Supplementary information
+In the archive `Supplementary_information.zip`, you will find the methylation cluster membership, silhouette score and CIMP score of all the analyzed patients in TCGA.
+Cluster membership and silhouette scores are in the `methylation_cluster_membership_all_TCGA.csv` file, in columns "Cluster" and "Sil_orig".
+The CIMP scores are saved in a single file per cancer.